-This master programme educates designers who can work in multidisciplinary teams that develop interactive IT products and services for private and public organisations.
+This master programme educates designers who can work in multidisciplinary teams developing interactive IT products and services, for private and public organisations.

-The programme is organised as a full-time education, and requires students to contribute with time and energy equivalent to that of a full-time job.
-The programme is based on project work in a design studio, in which students learn through completing projects in teams and individually.
+The programme is organised as a full-time studio education.
+This requires students working face-to-face everyday, contributing with the time and energy equivalent to that of a full-time job.
+IT Product Design is based on project work in a design studio.

 The programme is taught in English, and takes place mainly in ITPD’s studios of the fifth floor of Campus Kolding, and three minutes walk away at our harbourfront workshop facility, SDU Maker Space.